 If you like your smoothie thick, I recommend using all frozen fruit and no ice.
 Adding ice will water the smoothie down, and the consistency won’t be as thick and creamy.

 You can easily meal prep this smoothie for busy mornings.
 Simply add the fruit, veggies, and flaxseed meal to individual freezer bags and freeze for up to 3 months.
 When ready to use, empty all the contents into a blender, add protein powder, water, and blend.

 - Freeze the smoothies in popsicles molds for a healthy, icy snack

-- Use whatever leave greens you have on hand in roughly the same quantities as the spinach and lettuce
+- Use whatever leafy greens you have on hand, like kale, in roughly the same quantities as the spinach and lettuce

 - Increase the protein powder to one scoop for even more protein

 - Use coconut water or almond milk in place of the water